anotherMe/docker-boxes/karaf/README.md

 # Docker-Karaf

-Compared to the [original image](https://hub.docker.com/r/apache/karaf/tags), we add some custom files:
+Compared to the [original image](https://hub.docker.com/r/apache/karaf/tags), we added some custom files:

 - `etc/users.properties` to allow SSH access for user *karaf*
 - `etc/org.apache.karaf.management.cfg` to enable remote JMX+RMI access ( you may want to remap the default ports: 1099 and 44444 )
+- `etc/org.apache.karaf.features.cfg` install some features ( actually *decanter*, *decanter-collector-jmx-camel* ) and needed repos
+- `etc/org.apache.karaf.decanter.collector.jmx-camel.cfg` set credentials used to connect to JMX

+- `deploy/sample.xml` install a sample application that logs a message every 2 seconds

 ## Ready...
 Go